-Montreat is located in a 4,000 acre cove of the Blue Ridge Mountains, with relatively mild, but varying weather.
+Weather: Montreat is located in a 4,000 acre cove of the Blue Ridge Mountains, with relatively mild, but varying weather.
 Casual, informal clothing for a range of weather conditions is suggested.
 Don’t forget an umbrella, sweater, or your comfortable walking shoes!

-Since we are in the mountains, our campus is hilly with plenty of stairs.
+Environment: Our campus is hilly with plenty of stairs.
 If you have limited mobility be sure to let us know so we can make arrangements to assist you.
 Contact the front desk of Assembly Inn at 828.419.9844 or your group's event registrar.

 We share these mountains with all of God’s creation, from black bears to critters in the creek.
 In order to be as respectful of our environment as possible we ask visitors to not leave any food, including trash, out to attract bears - please dispose of your trash and recycling in a green bear bin.

 Our facilities seek to incorporate the natural, simplistic beauty of Montreat into their experience, and for that reason they are simple with an emphasis on comfort rather than modern amenities.

 Assembly Inn: Assembly Inn is equipped with WiFi, air conditioning, and an ample lobby area for group gatherings.
 The lobby is equipped with arm chairs, tables, and a communal television.
 Most guest rooms do not have televisions and none have mini-fridges, microwaves, coffee makers, hair dryers, or shampoo and conditioner.

 Lodges: Most lodges do not have wifi and only some have air conditioning.
 But all lodges have ample, updated common and kitchen areas.

 Montreat offers a number of accommodations, varying in their size, amenities, and accessibility.
 For specifics on a certain property please visit our accommodations page.